j0rd1smit/j0rd1smit.github.io/content/blog/2023-10-07-todoist-agent/index.md

 }
 ```

+This schema is way more explicit than any natural language based explanation I could write.
+Even better, I can also add additional validation constraints like regex patterns.
 You might think that it might be way more work to create these type of schemas than to write a system prompt.
 However, thanks to the [Pydantic](https://pydantic-docs.helpmanual.io/) library, this is not the case.
 Pydantic has a `schema_json` method that automatically generates this schema for you.